 A major feature of Art Projects is Dialogues which invites pairs of galleries to create a shared presentation, encouraging inventive collaborations and new relationships.

 The 2019 edition of Dialogues, curated by Kiki Mazzucchelli, focused on the various correspondences between the work of contemporary artists from Latin America and Europe.

 The re-evaluation of hegemonic art historical narratives has been at the forefront of art historical debates in the past two decades.
 In this context, the legacy of Latin American avant-gardes has gained unprecedented recognition: today artists such as Lygia Clark (BR), Julio Le Parc (ARG), Hélio Oiticica (BR), Jesus Rafael Soto (VEN), to name but a few, have become a major influence in the work of emerging artists worldwide.

 These historical artists were in constant conversation with European modernism, claiming a strategic universalism to produce alternative forms of modernity grounded on their country’s specific cultural and social backgrounds.
 Within the increasingly internationalised contemporary art circuit in the new century, their pioneering contributions to the global vanguard have finally been absorbed into the artistic canon.
 Meanwhile, a younger generation of artists from the region started their careers already immersed in a much more decentralised and heterogeneous international context.

 Featuring works by contemporary artists from Latin America alongside international names, Dialogues provided a platform for highlighting their shared interest in a wide variety of issues that include, amongst others, the subversion of Modernist canons and the innovative approach to painting by female artists on both sides of the Atlantic.

-Domobaal’s presentation focuses on a selection of works by contemporary artists who subvert the language of Abstract Modernism, including Nicky Hirst’s (UK) ‘domestic abstraction’ pieces and a mural painting by Lothar Gotz (GER) specifically commissioned for Dialogues.
+Domobaal’s presentation focused on a selection of works by contemporary artists who subvert the language of Abstract Modernism, including Nicky Hirst’s (UK) ‘domestic abstraction’ pieces and a mural painting by Lothar Gotz (GER) specifically commissioned for Dialogues.
 Incorporating elements drawn from Bauhaus and De Stijl, Brazilian late-avant garde movements established the vocabulary of geometric abstraction as one of the country’s most significant influences.
 Emmanuel Hervé brings together works by Ana Mazzei and Sérgio Sister, Brazilian artists from different generations who expand the vocabulary of Concrete and Neoconcrete art into the present.